DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 ### Rule-following via Forward Chaining

-We consider how a classic logic algorithm like [forward chaining](https://en.wikipedia.org/wiki/Forward_chaining) might reason about the user prompt.
-The main idea of forward chaining is to extract the

-To run forward chaining, we first express the inference rules $\Gamma$ and known facts $\Phi$ as
+As a reference algorithm, we use [forward chaining](https://en.wikipedia.org/wiki/Forward_chaining), which is a well-known strategy for inference in propositional Horn logic.

-In turn, we may abstract this prompt into the following set of inference rules $\Gamma$ and known facts $\Phi$:
+Given the task, the main idea is to first extract a set of rules $\Gamma$ and known facts $\Phi$ as follows:
-:wq

 $$
   \Gamma = \{A \to B, B \to C, D \to E, C \land E \to F\}, \;